VivRibbon/VivRibbon/README.md

-My name is Moira Oona Morse!
+My name is Moira Oona Campbell!
 I'm a programmer, poet, and digital humanist interested in making tools for writing, working with text, and poetry, as well as data science and generalist programming.
 Feel free to reach out at giantsilkmoth@proton.me!

 I work frequently in Python and Rust and am a bit of a Lisp enthusiast but I also love picking up and exploring new languages.